 Holding the Ctrl key forces the rotation to be in 15° increments.
 This allows the text to be positioned exactly on the horizontal or vertical quadrants, even after it may have been moved slightly.

-Clicking and dragging the Blue boxes moves the text vertically and changes the radius onto which the text is mapped:
+Clicking and dragging the Blue boxes changes the radius without moving the arc center.